AQA-TTRL: Self-Adaptation in Audio Question Answering with Test-Time Reinforcement Learning: Experiments

-\textbf{Effect of Confidence-Weighted Advantage and Multiple-Attempt Sampling.} As shown in Table~\ref{tab:parts_ablation}, we explore the contribution of Confidence-Weighted Advantage and Multiple-Attempt Sampling in this section.
-Vanilla GRPO with Majority Voting (G-MV) has the lowest average accuracy.
-Adding Multiple-Attempt Sampling improves performance on most benchmarks, except for MMAR.
-Meanwhile, adding confidence weight improves the performance in MMAU test-mini and MMAR, but does not lead to gains on the benchmarks with larger amounts of data.
-A possible explanation is that confidence weighting enlarges the gap between different samples, which worsens the training dynamics when advantage collapse occurs.
+\textbf{Confidence-weighted advantage and multiple-attempt sampling.} Table~\ref{tab:parts_ablation} reports an ablation study of confidence-weighted advantage and multiple-attempt sampling.
+GRPO with Majority Voting (G-MV) achieves the lowest average accuracy.
+Adding multiple-attempt sampling improves performance on most benchmarks, except MMAR.
+Meanwhile, confidence weighting improves performance on MMAU test-mini and MMAR, but brings limited gains on larger datasets.
+When advantage collapse occurs, confidence weighting amplifies differences between samples and leads to more uneven updates.
 The combination of these two modules consistently improves performance with an average gain of 1.31\%.
-This ablation study reveals that confidence-weighted advantage effectively adjusts the training signal and multiple-attempt sampling enhances training effectiveness, yielding the combined benefits of both modules.
+Overall, the ablations indicate that confidence weighting and multiple-attempt sampling are complementary: the former reweights noisy pseudo-labels, while the latter reduces advantage-collapse updates, leading to the most consistent gains when combined.

+\textbf{Audio-type-wise results and adaptation ablation.} We further analyze performance across different audio types and conduct ablations by restricting adaptation to each audio type, using a fixed number of update steps per subset for consistency.
+Our method consistently outperforms DIMV and SFT across all audio types.
+Among different settings, music-only adaptation achieves the highest average accuracy, while single-type adaptation remains competitive with training-label baselines (DIMV).
+This suggests that reinforcement learning enables robust test-time adaptation without overfitting to a specific audio type.